 Glaucoma is an eye disease that damages your eye’s optic nerve, typically due to high eye pressure.
 When you drink an excessive amount of caffeine, this increases the deposits inside the eye, which can cause what’s known as exfoliation syndrome.

 Moderate caffeine intake isn’t bad for your vision.
 However, when overconsuming caffeine, short-term or long-term, that’s where the risk of developing glaucoma increases.

 If you feel that you’re experiencing glaucoma symptoms, consult an eye doctor right away.
 Although glaucoma is not reversible, it can be managed and controlled with a glaucoma treatment regimen set by healthcare professionals.
-Here are common symptoms of glaucoma:

 - Severe pain in the eye or forehead